-- Historic masonry should be stabilized and repaired rather than replaced when possible. - Repairing masonry should include preservation methods that strengthen materials through consolidation, such as patching walls and repointing bricks with mortar of an appropriate strength using historically appropriate widths and joint profiles.

-- Masonry should not be painted.
+- Historic masonry should be stabilized and repaired rather than replaced when possible. - Repairing masonry should include preservation methods that strengthen materials through consolidation, such as patching walls and repointing bricks with mortar of an appropriate strength using historically appropriate widths and joint profiles. - Patching should be done by 'toothing-in' bricks to maintain the original coursing pattern. - Masonry should not be painted.
 Repainting may take place if the masonry was painted historically, using only historically appropriate colors. - Metals should be painted if they were painted historically or if a coating is necessary for protection from corrosion.
 Otherwise, they should be left unpainted.
 Patina, such as that found on historic copper or bronze, should not be removed. - If masonry is to be cleaned, the cleaning process should not introduce chemicals or moisture to the historic materials.
-The gentlest cleaning methods possible should be used, such as low-pressure water and biodegradable detergent and soft-bristle brushes. - Use non-corrosive cleaning methods to clean soft metals such as lead, tinplate, and copper, and use the least abrasive cleaning methods to clean hard metals such as cast iron, wrought iron, and steel. - Protect masonry, metal, and structural elements such as wood members from corrosion and rot by keeping gutters and downspouts clear, roofing in good repair, and wood free from insect infestation.
-Provide proper drainage to ensure that water does not erode foundation walls, pool on surfaces, or drain toward the building. - Consider the use of substitute materials to replace structural or load-bearing features that are not visible on the exterior of the building. - Synthetic materials and metal siding such as vinyl and aluminum should be avoided for use on exterior walls for new construction and renovations.
+The gentlest cleaning methods possible should be used, such as low-pressure water and biodegradable detergent and soft-bristle brushes. - Use non-corrosive cleaning methods to clean soft metals such as lead, tinplate, and copper, and use the least abrasive cleaning methods to clean hard metals such as cast iron, wrought iron ,and steel. - Protect masonry, metal, and structural elements such as wood members from corrosion and rot by keeping gutters and downspouts clear, roofing in good repair, and wood free from insect infestation.
+Provide proper drainage to ensure that water does not erode foundation walls, pool on surfaces, or drain toward the building.